PaperUnicorn/aquamarine/README.md

 This will start the server on `http://localhost:8000`

 ## Running tests

-> no tests written yet
+This project now uses cypress use
+> npx cypress open
+to open cypress dashboard and run tests
 ## Deployment

 Check `.github/workflows/node.yml`